 - Although Shopify site exists, it is clear it isn't driving meaningful sales.

-- The seller claims to spend 20 hours per week on this but that number is a bit convoluted since he has many employees and a partner.
+- The seller claims to spend 20 hours per week on this, but that number is convoluted since he has many employees and a partner.

 - There aren't enough competitive advantages to justify this price point.

-This listing is interesting if nothing else.
-I'll be keeping an eye on it to see if it actually sells.
+This listing is interesting, if nothing else.
+I'll be monitoring it to see if it actually sells.

 Factors That Impact the Resale Value of Your Amazon Business

 Finding the valuation of your Amazon storefront isn't as simple as multiplying your monthly profits by 3 years (sales multiplier).
-There are many other factors that will impact the price buyers are willing to pay.
-Here are the biggest ones (they aren't in any particular order).
+There are many other factors that will affect the price buyers will pay.
+Here are the biggest ones (they aren't in any order).